-Forever.
-Forever.
 That's a reassurance, isn't it?
 When you're often foolish and sinful and when you do stumble so badly, constantly.

-[34:36] But Jesus' perfect forgiveness secures the past and guarantees the future.
-And actually, there's even more still.
+But Jesus' perfect forgiveness secures the past and guarantees the future.
+And actually there's even more still.
 If you look at Hebrews 9 and verse 24, Jesus' forgiveness secures, he says, every single moment of our present life and existence.

-It's not that this is all just some sort of remote thing in the past and something that we sort of long for as being far away in the future.
-And we're in limbo in the middle with nothing at the moment.
+It's not that this is all just some sort of remote thing in the past and something that we sort of long for as being far away in the future and we're in limbo in the middle with nothing at the moment.

-Look at that verse 24.
+[22:26] Look at that verse 24.
 He is appearing for us now in the presence of God on our behalf.
 And that means that Jesus' forgiveness is at work now, today, every day, every hour for those who belong to him.

-He is today a merciful high priest.
-Just like us in every way and yet without sin.
-And therefore, knowing our human flesh, he is able to intercede for us in our weakness.
+He is today a merciful high priest, just like us in every way and yet without sin and therefore knowing our human flesh, he is able to intercede for us in our weakness and he does so constantly, all the time.